 ( SLTB )

-The tea export figures for the twelve months are listed below (in MT).
+The tea export figures for the period from January to December 2024 are listed below (in MT).

 DESCRIPTION |